Cross-Sectional Sector Momentum Rotation Strategy

 How would we improve the model?

 2. Inverse-volatility position sizing: Instead of 100 shares per leg, allocate capital so each leg contributes equal risk.
-High-volatility sectors like XLE currently receive the same share count as low-volatility sectors like XLP, creating an implicit risk concentration.
+High-volatility sectors like Energy currently receive the same share count as low-volatility sectors like Consumer Staples, creating an implicit risk concentration.

-4. Transaction cost modeling: Add a realistic cost per share (e.g., $0.005) to each leg to assess whether the strategy survives after execution friction.
-With 126 legs over 21 months, transaction costs are non-trivial.
+4. Transaction cost modeling: Maybe we could aslo add a realistic cost per share (e.g., $0.005) to each leg to assess whether the strategy survives after execution costs.